 Rejection of authority

 Speaking evil, slandering, murmuring, complaining, speaking arrogantly, speaking evil of things they didn't understand

 The last place in the New Testament that refers to Sodom (and not Gomorrah) is Revelation 11:8 where Jerusalem is called Sodom and Egypt where our Lord was crucified.

 The New Testament like the Old Testament uses the story of Sodom and Gomorrah as illustrations and warnings to emphasize that God can and will destroy a people, a city, or nation for its sins.

 Each writer focuses on the sins of his particular time.
 Most of the writers throughout the Bible are unconcerned with the sins of Sodom and Gomorrah, because for them the story is not about what Sodom and Gomorrah did, but what God did to them because of sin.
 Any type of sin gone out of control could have the same result.

-The writers who mention the sexual sins of Sodom and Gomorrah, mention their sins because their own day was steeped in sexual sin - however, the type of sexual sin was left vague.
+The writers who mentioned the sexual sins of Sodom and Gomorrah, mentioned their sins because their own day was steeped in sexual sin - however, the type of sexual sin was left vague.

 One last word about those cities, I believe that the writer of Genesis viewed the sins of Sodom and Gomorrah were the epitome of evil and each Bible writer after was more concerned about the sins prevalent in their own day.